Learn what projects are and how to manage them.

 A volume is a collection of images or videos that belong together (like a directory in a file system).
 Each project can have one or more volumes attached to it.
 Unlike label trees, volumes always belong to at least one project.
 If a volume belongs to no project any more, it will be deleted.

 Project admins can create or delete volumes.
 To create a volume, click the button of the volumes tab in the project overview.
 A new volume will be automatically attached to the project it was created for.
-Volumes can be shared between projects, too.
-You can attach existing volumes of any project where you are also admin.
+Volumes can also be shared with other projects where you are also an admin.
 To do this, enter the name of the volume you want to attach in the input field on the top right of the volumes tab and hit enter.
-Hover the mouse over a volume thumbnail and click the button to detach or delete a volume.
+The volume is now attached to both projects.
+Changes made from one project will also be visible in the other project.
+To detach or delete a volume, hover the mouse over a volume thumbnail and click the button.
 A volume is deleted only if this is the last project that it is attached to (there will be an additional request for confirmation in this case).
 Be careful when doing this since deleting a volume deletes all annotations and cannot be undone!

 Hover the mouse over a volume thumbnail and click the button in order to see some charts of this volume, such as the per-user contribution of annotations, the ratio of annotated vs. not-annotated files, or the abundance of annotation labels.
 For further details, have a look at the Charts section below.